vseryakov/backendjs/README.md

       { count: 1 }

 - `/message/get`
-  Read all new messages, i.e. the messages that never been read or issued `/message/archive` call.
+  Read all messages from the inbox.

   Parameters:
    - `_archive` - if set to 1, all returned messages will be archived automatically, so no individual /message/read call needed